 How It Works

-With a Strava subscription, you can automatically generate personalized running or riding routes from the location of your choosing.
+With a Strava subscription, you can automatically generate personalized routes from the location of your choosing.
 Route recommendations are based on public Strava activities and open-source data from OpenStreetMap.
 We create them by selecting popular waypoints nearby that match your search criteria, and then we generate a looped course around those waypoints using alignment data to optimize the route.

 Suggested routes use the data we have available.
 They may not be perfect and conditions may change, so always use your best judgment, be safe, and follow the rules of the road or trail.